eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 ### Gedit

-Gedit styles are stored in:
+Gedit styles are stored in the directory:

 ``~/.local/share/gedit/styles/``